 Huntington residents now must pay a $40 seasonal fee for mooring boats in local waters after the town board narrowly approved a measure to charge the fee.

-Currently, Huntington residents may moor their boats in town waters with a free permit.
-Nonresidents pay a $200 fee.
+Town residents had been able to moor their boats in town waters with a free permit.
+Nonresidents will continue to pay a $200 fee.

 Revenue from the new fee, which is effective immediately, is to help cover the cost of harbor maintenance and cleanup, including removing wrecked vessels and building a boat owner database, Town Supervisor Chad Lupinacci said at the June 18 board meeting where the measure passed in a 3-2 vote.

 Lupinacci and board members Ed Smyth and Eugene Cook voted in favor of the fee.
 Board members Mark Cuthbertson and Joan Cergol voted against it.